-1975: Guy Lafleur of the Montreal Canadiens becomes the first player in NHL history to have three or more points in each of his team's first three games of a season.
-Lafleur has a goal and two assists in Montreal's 7-2 win against the St. Louis Blues at the Forum.
+1975: Guy Lafleur of the Canadiens becomes the first player in NHL history to have at least three points in each of his team's first three games of a season.
+Lafleur scores a goal and has two assists in Montreal's 7-2 win against the St. Louis Blues at the Forum.

 1997: Wayne Gretzky scores three goals for his 50th NHL hat trick and first with the New York Rangers in a 6-3 victory against the Vancouver Canucks at GM Place.
 Gretzky also has assists on two goals by defenseman Bruce Driver for his 66th five-point game in the NHL.

-2001: Peter Laviolette becomes the first coach in NHL history to start his career with four consecutive road victories when the New York Islanders defeat the New Jersey Devils 6-4 in East Rutherford, New Jersey.
+2001: Peter Laviolette becomes the first coach in NHL history to begin his career with four consecutive road victories when the New York Islanders defeat the New Jersey Devils 6-4 in East Rutherford, New Jersey.

 2014: The Minnesota Wild become the fifth team since the adoption of the red line in 1943 to begin a season with back-to-back shutouts by defeating the Colorado Avalanche 3-0 at Pepsi Center.
 The win comes two nights after the Wild's 5-0 victory against Colorado at Xcel Energy Center.
 Less than an hour after the Wild complete their second shutout, the San Jose Sharks match that accomplishment when they defeat the Winnipeg Jets 3-0 at SAP Center; that victory comes three nights after San Jose starts its season by defeating the Los Angeles Kings 4-0 at Staples Center.
 The Wild and Sharks join the 1955-56 Montreal Canadiens, the 1973-74 Philadelphia Flyers, the 2001-02 Calgary Flames and the 2005-06 Florida Panthers as the only teams to begin their season with consecutive shutouts.